SecureDrop for Journalists

 Note

 SecureDrop wants your feedback!
 Confused by something in our documentation?
-Let us know by opening an issue on GitHub or engaging in our community forum.
+Let us know by opening an issue on GitHub or in our Gitter channel.

 This guide presents an overview of the SecureDrop system for a journalist.
 It covers the core functions necessary to start working with the platform: logging in securely, viewing documents, editing documents, and interacting with sources.